SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 Drama, comedy, documentary, experimental, music video... there are virtually no limits

 You may submit a film created in any acquisition format (mini-DV, 16mm, 35mm, etc.).
-However, you must submit your film on either: DVD or Blu-Ray (US Region).
+However, you must submit your film on either: DVD, Blu-Ray, high quality video (US Region).

 Foreign films must be subtitled in English or dubbed into English.

-Films must be submitted on DVD or Blu-Ray (US Region).
+Films must be submitted on DVD, Blu-Ray, or high quality video (US Region).

 If you are submitting more than one film, you may submit them all on one tape.
 You must, however, submit a separate submission form and separate entry fee for each film (combined entry fees can be paid on one check).